equinor/ert/docs/reference/configuration/magic_strings.rst

 .. _ms_ertcase:
 .. topic:: ERTCASE

-   Will be replaced with the current case name defined when starting the experiment.
+   Will be replaced with the current ensemble name defined when starting the experiment.

    *Example:*